This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “I just want to be happy.”
 You’ve probably heard someone say that before.
 You’ve probably said it, too.

 Much has been said about happiness.
 And much has been written about it.
 What is happiness about?
 Is it a feeling?
-Is it a state of mind?
-Is it expressed in these happiness statements that are in “Happiness Is a Warm Puppy”?
+A state of mind?
+Is it expressed in these happiness statements in “Happiness Is a Warm Puppy”?

-Yes, to all of those questions.
-Happiness is all of those things and so much more.
+Yes, to all those questions.
+Happiness is all those things and so much more.
 It is also something to be shared.
 And sharing helps it multiply exponentially.

 “Happiness is everything” is the final statement in the book.
 So final that it’s on the back cover.
 Schulz sums up the book and all of life with that final statement.

 “Happiness Is a Warm Puppy” is a worthy addition to your personal library.
 It’s a book of wisdom disguised as a children’s book.
 Don’t let the fact that you can probably read it in 5 minutes or less fool you.
-It may be short, but it’s got a lot of substance.
+It may be short, but it’s got much substance.

 I had the physical book when I was a boy.
-Now I’ve got the Kindle edition, so I can have it with me wherever I go.
-The book serves as a reminder that happiness can be found anywhere.
-As long as you’re prepared to see it.
+Now I’ve got the Kindle edition, so I can have it wherever I go.
+The book serves as a reminder that happiness can be found anywhere if you’re prepared to see it.

 Click here to buy “Happiness Is a Warm Puppy” and take a deep dive into gratitude.
 Happiness is all around you.